us-irs/sat-rs/README.md

 # Related projects

- In addition to the crates in this repository, the sat-rs project also maintains several other libraries.
+ In addition to the crates in this repository, the sat-rs project also maintains other libraries.

  * [`spacepackets`](https://egit.irs.uni-stuttgart.de/rust/spacepackets): Basic ECSS and CCSDS
    packet protocol implementations.
 This repository is re-expored in the